-- 1 Jalapeno Pepper
+- 1 jalapeño pepper

-- 3 Cloves Garlic
+- 3 cloves garlic

-- 2 Habanero Peppers
+- 2 habanero peppers

-- 1/4 tsp Salt
+- 1/4 tsp salt

-- 1/4 tsp Black Pepper
+- 1/4 tsp black pepper

-- 1/4 cup Cilantro, Stems removed
+- 1/4 cup cilantro, stems removed

-- Roast until the habanero and garlic develop brown color (these will turn brown first) - 5–10 minutes.
+- Roast until the habanero and garlic develop brown color (these will turn brown first) for 5–10 minutes.
 Remove from the oven, cut the tops of the peppers, and place all into a food processor with the onion.

 - Puree the vegetables until finely chopped.
 Add the canned tomato, hatch chile, salt, pepper, cilantro, and lime juice.
 Puree on low until well blended.
 Taste and add ingredients as desired.

-This recipe yields enough salsa for 8–10 people, and may be doubled for a crowd.

-- You could certainly serve this warm, but I prefer to refrigerate it for a couple of hours to let the flavors mellow.
+This recipe yields enough salsa for 8–10 people and may be doubled for a crowd.
+You could certainly serve this warm, but I prefer to refrigerate it for a couple of hours to let the flavors mellow.

-© 2017 Melissa Althen
+© 2017 Melissa Holton

 Linda Crampton from British Columbia, Canada on October 16, 2017: